zeuxisoo/web-scode/README.md

 # Scode

-A simple CRUD application for testing powered by spring boot and svelte
+An application written with spring boot and svelte for testing purposes

 ## Develop